overcoil/c756-quickies/AWS/README.md

 For secure access to your resources, you can set your security group rule to restrict access of your EC2 instances down to a single IP (e.g., your home/office/current-location).
 See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html) for details.

 The `awsa` macro set supports this scenario by adjusting the IP required as you move between locations or your home ISP IP address change from day-to-day.
-To use this feature, set a tag on your security group rules with a name of "scp-sync" (the value is ignored).
-The macros `sgrwfh` and `upwfh` reports on and synchronizes all tagged rules with your current IP address.
+To use this feature, set a tag on the security group rules (for instance, inside that supplied via `$SGI`) with a name of "scp-sync" (the value is ignored).
+The macros `sgrwfh` and `upwfh` displays and synchronizes all such tagged rules with your current IP address.

 ## Details